rust-lang/book/style-guide.md

 Once all the scripts are done:

-* If a link shouldn't be printed, mark it to be ignored
+* If a link shouldn’t be printed, mark it to be ignored
-  * This includes all "Chapter XX" intra-book links, which *should* be links for the HTML version
+  * This includes all “Chapter XX” intra-book links, which *should* be links for the HTML version
 * Make intra-book links and stdlib API doc links relative so they work whether the book is read offline or on docs.rust-lang.org